aimclub/FEDOT/docs/source/advanced/hyperparameters_tuning.rst

 Tuning of Hyperparameters
 =========================
-FEDOT provide you with two ways for tuning of pipeline hyperparameters:
+FEDOT provides you with two ways for tuning of pipeline hyperparameters:

 1. Tuning of all models hyperparameters simultaneously.
 Implemented via ``PipelineTuner`` class.